Browse by Medical Category

 This series is consistently viewed as one of the most rewarding.
-First-year Fellows currently on the Consultation Rotation present one or two interesting cases to four senior staff members, Drs.
-DeSanctis, Hutter, Isselbacher and Januzzi.
+First-year Fellows currently on the Consultation Rotation present one or two interesting cases to five senior staff members, Drs.
+DeSanctis, Hutter, Isselbacher, Januzzi and Dec.
 Management is discussed in detail from a diagnostic and therapeutic perspective, with particular focus on physical exam and EKG findings, as well as the appropriateness, timing, and interpretation of ancillary invasive and non-invasive studies.
 Attendance is restricted to cardiology fellows to encourage a frank and insightful discussion.

 A didactic lecture series devoted to general cardiologic topics designed specifically for the cardiology fellows.
 The goal of this series is to focus on basic areas of cardiology, emphasizing physiology, pathophysiology, clinical practice and the supporting literature.
 This series is intended to be similar to a cardiology board review course, and is required for fellows in their first year.

 One monthly case-based conference is led by Dr. Dec, Emeritus Chief of Cardiology.
 It is an opportunity to explore the tools for diagnosis and management of critically-ill patients with rare diseases or unusual presentations.
 The second-year fellow on the CCU rotation selects and presents the case.Another monthly case-based conference is led by Dr. Fifer, Director of the Catheterization Laboratory.
 It is an opportunity to gain a deeper understanding of the invasive and non-invasive hemodynamics in the assessment of cardiac function.
 The first-year fellow on the cardiac catheterization rotation selects and presents the case.

 Twice a month, Dr. Milan, Associate Program Director, and other staff members present a series of lectures on electrocardiographic interpretation and the understanding of cardiac arrhythmias.
-The other two weeks, Dr. Philip Podrid, of the West Roxbury VA Medical Center, leads EKG-interpretation sessions, drawing on his extensive collection of abnormal cardiograms to quiz each fellow, as well as by other staff members at MGH.
+The other two weeks, Dr. Philip Podrid leads EKG-interpretation sessions, drawing on his extensive collection of abnormal cardiograms to quiz each fellow, as well as by other staff members at MGH.